LeFroid/Viper-Browser/README.md

 ## Features

+*   All development is done with a focus on privacy, minimalism, and customization ability
 *   Bookmark management
 *   Built-in ad blocker, compatible with AdBlock Plus and uBlock Origin filters
 *   Cookie viewer, editor, and support for cookie filters (QtWebEngine 5.11+ only)